LiveRamp/cascading_ext/README.md

 see example usages: [BloomJoinExample](https://github.com/LiveRamp/cascading_ext/blob/master/src/main/java/com/liveramp/cascading_ext/example/BloomJoinExample.java), [BloomJoinExampleWithoutCascadingUtil](https://github.com/LiveRamp/cascading_ext/blob/master/src/main/java/com/liveramp/cascading_ext/example/BloomJoinExampleWithoutCascadingUtil.java)

+For more details on how BloomJoin works, check out our [blog post](http://blog.liveramp.com/2013/04/03/bloomjoin-bloomfilter-cogroup/).

 <b>BloomFilter</b>

 [BloomFilter](https://github.com/LiveRamp/cascading_ext/blob/master/src/main/java/com/liveramp/cascading_ext/assembly/BloomFilter.java) is similar to BloomJoin, but can be used when no fields from the RHS are needed in the output.
 This allows for simpler field algebra (duplicate field names are not a problem):